Skip to main content

 Media Updates

 Below is a collection that documents some of my journey through the intersections of community leadership, global health, and life sciences.
-While these appear as milestones, they are truly a reflection of the challenges navigated and the missions pursued.
-More than just achievements, they are truly a reflection of the challenges navigated and the missions pursued.
-More than just achievements, they are a testament to the people and communities that inspire my commitment to service.
-If you are seeking feedback, guidance, or support on your own path, please don't hesitate to reach out.
-I hope you find value in the stories behind these collaborations and my work.
+These entries are more than milestones; they are reflections of the challenges navigated and the missions pursued.
+Above all, they are a testament to the people and communities that inspire my commitment to service.
+My door isn’t open for 'colleagues' or 'success stories' only; it is open for the person behind the professional—flaws, uncertainties, and all.
+If you are seeking feedback, guidance, or support on your own path, I encourage you to reach out.
+I hope you find value in the stories behind these collaborations, my work, and the constants that remain.

 From PhD to MD: Congratulations, Dr. Stokely